All Benchmarks

 Fastest (Get, 1 CPU)Fastest (Increment)

 A plain uint64 counter incremented with c.count++.
-Not thread-safe — serves as a baseline to show the raw cost of incrementing without any synchronization.
+Not thread-safe.
+It serves as a baseline to show the raw cost of incrementing without any synchronization.

 CPU: